AlexOrlek/ATCG/README.md

 # Output files

-The below table shows the most important outputs
+The below table shows the most important outputs from running the pipeline with the -s input flag.
+Similar outputs are produced using -s1 and -s2 input flags.

 File/Directory                 | Description
 ------------------------------ | -------------------------------------------------------------------------------------------------